peteS-UK/EvoSabre-DAC-PCP/readme.md

 ## Installing OLED Control for PCP

 The OLED control for PCP requires various components, including some standard PCP extensions, such as Python 3, a dedicated extension for OLED, some python scripts and fonts.
-You can install all of these by downloading and executing a setup script.
+Before installing these extensions, you're likely to need to expand the file system on your SD card.
+This can be done through the PCP interface under Main Page, Additional Functions, Resize FS.
+Once you've expanded the file system, you can install all of these by downloading and executing a setup script.

 SSH onto your PCP then